aaa2016/word-generator/README.md

 * whether the syllable boundaries should be delineated, and whether with a hyphen, or a user-provided option
 * what delimiter to use for the output list: new line, comma, tab, or a user-provided option
 * whether to make sure generated words are unique within the list (not repeated)
+* which combinations of letters to exclude from generated words

 To run the generator, click **Generate words**.